sws-archived/stanford_geppetto/README.md

 	in the drush make build and which configuration options are run during site installation.
 	Options are: local, sites, anchorage

+build-type
+	The build type you want.
+IE: "development" or "production".

 build-directory
 	The Drupal root folder name.
 The directory that will contain the Drupal website build.
 	For example: If you want to build a site to /var/www/mysitename the build-directory